davidt4444/PythonAlt/django-basic-content-service/Readme.md

 python3 -m pip install mysqlclient --break-system-packages

 ### extra database config
-If you haven't already done this, run the sql in gen_code/DJPost.sql to create the table in pythonbase.
+At this point, you may feel tempted to run the sql in gen_code/DJPost.sql to create the table in pythonbase.
+It is actually better to do it after the next steps in the migrations, which will handle it for you.
+You just have to put this in your models.py class.
+    class Meta:
+        db_table = 'posts_DJPost'

+Next, install python-dotenv
 python3 -m pip install python-dotenv --break-system-packages Add this to settings.py in the databases spot dotenv_path = os.path.join('../../../aws-resources/', 'localhost-mac.env')